 How to take a Manual Blood Pressure

 - Ask the patients to sit up straight with their arms stretched forward.
 The patient’s palms should face up, and the arm in which their blood pressure will be taken should be slightly bent.
-The upper arm should be level with the heart, and the feet should remain flat on the floor during the process.
+The upper arm should be level with the heart, and the feet should remain flat on the floor (not crossed) during the process.
 Some patients may wish to rest their arm on a table or armrest for added support while having their blood pressure taken.